 - Advise wireless spectrum licensees on FCC-imposed compliance obligations, internal investigations, and due diligence matters, and prepare comprehensive compliance manuals.

 - Represent wireless spectrum licensees in complaint and enforcement proceedings before the FCC.

-- Counsel clients on a wide variety of infrastructure-related issues, including issues relating to pole attachments, fiber and conduit agreements, municipal rights-of-way, and other public and private easement/lease agreements.
+- Counsel clients on a wide variety of infrastructure-related issues, including issues relating to pole attachments, fiber and conduit agreements, municipal rights-of-way, municipal licensing agreements, and other public and private easement/lease agreements.

 - Negotiate commercial wholesale and retail contracts, including master service agreements (MSAs), dark fiber IRU, dark fiber lease, and collocation agreements.

-- Represent clients in pole attachment disputes in federal and state courts and at the FCC.
+- Represent clients in pole attachment disputes in federal and state courts and at the FCC and public utility commissions.